weavc/weavc/docs/notes/_posts/2021-08-16-postgres-with-replicas.md

 icon: server
 ---

-{% include alert.html type="warning" text="This setup works but is somewhat incomplete and not fully tested to be working with hot switching etc. These should only be used as direction and not as complete." %}
+{% include alert.html icon="exclamation-diamond" type="warning" text="This setup works but is somewhat incomplete and not fully tested.
+These should only be used as direction and not as complete." %}

 #### Docker Compose